aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_CDK_Deployment_Manual.md

 ```

 - RDS Initialization
-Go to lambda console and find the function named  ***-InitDbScript, click the Test button
+Go to lambda console and find the function named  ***-InitDbScript, and test the function to run it.

 You will get a response message if every works